Rahix/avr-device/README.md

 * `attiny85`

 ## Internals
 *avr-device* is generated using [`atdf2svd`](https://github.com/Rahix/atdf2svd) and [`svd2rust`](https://github.com/rust-embedded/svd2rust).
 The vendor-provided *atdf* files can be found in `vendor/`.
-Later on, we intend to add support for patching the svd files because some information from the provided atdfs is not quite as good as it should be (mainly undescriptive names and missing descriptions).
+Later on, we intend to add support for patching the svd files because some information in the provided files is not quite as good as it should be (mainly undescriptive names and missing descriptions).

+### Adding a new Chip
+To add a new chip, download the *atdf* from <http://packs.download.atmel.com/> and place it in `vendor/`.
+Be sure to name it like the Rust module that should be generated.
+Next, you need to integrate it into the base crate and build system.
+Follow what was done in [this commit](https://github.com/Rahix/avr-device/commit/8b1679a89704f5a303a1578b261aa2aee53e1251).
+Please adhere to the alphabetical sorting that is present so far.

 ## License
 *avr-device* is licensed under either of